-No human civilization on Earth has ever consciously, successfully limited its total negative impact on the planet’s species and resources.
-Never, ever in our history has our impact on the planet diminished, except perhaps during times that were out of our control or conscious intention: plagues, wars and similar events which resulted in either a big economic recession or a decrease in global human population.
+No human civilization has ever consciously, successfully limited its net negative impact on the planet’s species and resources.
+Never, ever in our history, has our impact on the planet diminished, except perhaps during events out of our control or conscious intention: plagues, wars and similar situations which resulted in either a big economic recession or a decrease in global human population.
 Every time these events occurred, Earth breathed a brief sigh of relief.

 Hope is not what it seems.
 Hope is destructive.
 Hope is the opposite of pragmatism.
 Hope does not energise people.
 It makes them complacent.
 It makes them oblivious to the dark reality of how toxic all human civilisations have been to this planet.
 Hope is the ultimate gaslighting.
 Hope is telling the patient that they are not walking towards their death, but that they are taking a walk in the park in amongst the roses.
 Hope is equal to blindness.
 Hope is fucking bullshit.

 If the current civilization ever had a sliver of a chance of surviving in the future in some form or other rather than spectacularly imploding, it would be if the planet’s survival was put first, and on equal par with the survival of the civilisation.
 And this can only happen if our civilisation looks around and surveys the desperation and hopelessness of mass extinction that humans have caused on Earth already.
-It will only happen if the embarrassing delusion of hope stops at this minute.
+The era of optimism has expired long ago.
+We are in a post-era that needs reflection, contemplation, shame and grief for the biodiversity loss we have inflicted, now in its exponential phase.
+Human civilisation is a nightmare within a nightmare.
+The more you wake up to the reality of how we’ve put this house of cards together, the more you feel like screaming.
+This is the natural, healthy reaction to the monstrosity that have created on Earth.
+But it will only happen if the embarrassing delusion of hope stops at this minute.
 It will only happen if this civilisation wakes up from the hopium coma, looks through the fumes and realizes that nearly 40% of Earth’s land surface is subjugated to agriculture.
 We live on a dystopian planet where the harvesting robots are constantly going up and down fields of monoculture crops, killing the planet’s carbon sinks, its climate machine and its biodiversity.
+But this is also an intelligent planet: one that watches what we do, and updates its software accordingly.
+Those who fail to acknowledge the intelligence and wisdom of this planet sooner or later come face to face with it.

 George is an author, researcher, podcast host, chemist, molecular biologist and food scientist.
 You can follow him on Twitter @99blackbaloons , listen to his Spotify podcast George reads George, sign up for blog alerts below, or enjoy his books